Facebook, Twitter, Instagram, Youtube…

-The most effective way to start off your social media plan is by conducting some research (as we mentioned above) and then doing some brainstorming around that.
+The most effective way to start your social media plan is by conducting some research (as mentioned above) and then brainstorming around that.

-As with all good business strategies, you need to determine a set of goals that fit in with your overall mission and your brand both of which you should have established before this point.
+As with all good business strategies, you need to determine goals that fit in with your overall mission and brand, both of which you should have established before this point.

 Do they have a niche?

-Many personal trainers build their business on a specialty that they excel at.
+Many personal trainers build their businesses on a specialty that they excel at.
 This is called a niche.
-It could be strength training, training to help weight loss, strength and conditioning or any other area that could set you apart as a specialist.
+It could be strength training, training to help weight loss, strength and conditioning, or any other area that could set you apart as a specialist.

-- As a personal trainer, which kind of clients do you like working with?
+- What kind of clients do you like working with as a personal trainer?

 - What aspect of personal training is it that you want to excel in?

-- Can you fill a niche that a large percentage of your clients need help with?
+- Can you fill a niche that many of your clients need help with?

 What demographic are you aiming at?